KRLD-FM: Play-by-play rights

-NASCAR

-KRLD-FM is the flagship station for Texas Motor Speedway and carries NASCAR Cup Series races.

 Dallas Cowboys

 KRLD-FM has been the flagship station for the Dallas Cowboys National Football League team since the 2009 season.
 The deal revived the long association the Cowboys had with KRLD (AM) in the 1970s and 1980s.
-It features regular appearances by team owner Jerry Jones and head coach Mike McCarthy.
+It features regular appearances by team owner Jerry Jones.

 Texas Rangers

 The Texas Rangers of Major League Baseball aired their games from Monday through Friday on 105.3 The Fan in the 2009 and 2010 seasons (the latter was their pennant-winning year).
 Weekend games were still on KRLD NewsRadio 1080.
 After that season, the Rangers did not renew the contract.
 Games from 2011 to 2014 were on rival station 103.3 ESPN in English and on 1540 KZMP in Spanish, which continued with Spanish-language rights until ESPN Deportes Radio's demise, in which they were moved to another Spanish sports station KFLC 1270 AM.
 Rangers games (including weekends) returned to 105.3 The Fan starting in the 2015 season.